 Where to Go

-January is a great time to drive the Garden Route, and the southern game parks near Cape Town offer their best safari sightings in dry summer months.
+January is a great time to drive the Garden Route, and the southern game parks near Cape Town offer their best safari sightings in the dry summer months.
 Popular options include Addo Elephant National Park and Kwandwe Private Game Reserve.

 What to Do

 In Cape Town, southeasterly breezes are at their most forceful, often clearing the busy beaches and shrouding Table Mountain in fog.
 The Garden Route offers plenty of alternatives for sunning and hiking away from the crowds.
-Tiny, cliff-bound Victoria Bay offers safe swimming, and kids will love the tidal pools, while avid surfers are drawn for the big waves further out.
+Tiny, cliff-bound Victoria Bay offers safe swimming, and kids will love the tidal pools, while avid surfers are drawn to the big waves further out.
 Further east, Noetzie Beach, near Knysna, is a secluded gem accessed by an unpaved road and a flight of stairs.
-Hop into a kayak with Knysna Kayaking to paddle upriver, or hike the trails through dense coastal forest along the Buffalo Hiking Trail.
+Hop into a kayak with Knysna Kayaking to paddle upriver or hike the trails through dense coastal forest along the Buffalo Hiking Trail.